 Assignments and presentation, including 1 hour feedback prior to the group presentation (2 ec).

 6 assignments: 1 assignment ‘urban archaeology in peer-reviewed papers’, 4 essays and 1 poster.
 References are required for all assignments (6 × 15% = 90%).

 The essays and presentation must be submitted through Turnitin.

 More detailed instructions for the essays and the presentation will be available in the course manual on Brightspace.

-This course comprises 7 assignments.
-A retake of an assignment is not possible, a fail for an assignment can be compensated by other assignments.
+This course comprises 6 assignments and a group presentation.
+A retake of an assignment or the presentation is not possible, a fail for an assignment can be compensated by other assignments.

 Each week there will be either an assignment (essay or poster) or a presentation due.
 The deadline for the assignments is 11 pm, the Sunday prior to the class.
 Please note that extensions on assignments will not be given.

 Registration in uSis is mandatory.
 You can register for this course until 5 days before the first class.

 Registration in uSis automatically leads to enrollment in the corresponding Brightspace module.
 Therefore you do not need to enroll in Brightspace, but make sure to register for this course in uSis.